taskiq-python/taskiq/docs/guide/architecture-overview.md

 ::: warning important note

-If exception happens in middlewares it won't be caught.
-Please ensure that you have try\except for all edge cases of your middleware.
+If an exception happens in middlewares it won't be caught.
+Please ensure that you have try/except for all edge cases of your middleware.

 :::